Ragi cookies step-by-step recipe with video and photos.

 Crumble the flour mixture with your fingers after adding it to creamed butter-jaggery.
 We want the flours to be fully incorporated first.
 Also, this way you will not knead the dough too much.

-Add milk gradually, just 1 tbsp at a time.
-Mix and add 1 tbsp again as needed.
+Add milk gradually, just 1 tablespoon at a time.
+Mix and add 1 tablespoon again as needed.
 The amount of milk depends on the ragi flour.
-I used approximately 3 tbsp milk.
+I used approximately 3 tablespoon milk.

 I bake these ragi cookies at a lower temperature at 160 C. My cookies were ready in about 20 minutes and were crispy.
 If you want softer cookies, bake for 17-18 minutes.
 In any case, keep a close eye after about 15 minutes.